nbeloglazov/docs/docs/it-manual/sre-playbook/initial-deployment.md

 ## Deploying into AWS using CloudFormation

 Our production infrastructure is managed declaratively by [cloudformation](https://github.com/seattle-uat/civiform-deploy/tree/main/infra).
-To deploy, `run bin/deploy-prod`.
+To deploy, run [`bin/deploy`](https://github.com/seattle-uat/civiform-deploy/tree/main/bin/deploy).
 You will need the AWS CLI - `brew install awscli`.

 Production can also be deployed by kicking off the workflow for this prober [here](https://github.com/seattle-uat/civiform/actions/workflows/cron.yaml).
 We have turned off scheduled probe and deploys for now.